Disclosure: Some posts contain affiliate links, which earn us a commission if you make a purchase through them.

 There are many big names in the music industry, like The Beatles, Michael Jackson, and Whitney Houston, that have left unforgettable marks; one of them being Led Zeppelin.

-An English rock band formed in the 1960s, Led Zeppelin is known as the biggest band of all time.
-Their music might have been rooted in the blues, but they broke the mold by combining it with other genres like hard rock and heavy metal.
+An English rock band formed in the 1960s, Led Zeppelin is known as one of the biggest bands of all time.
+Their songs are so well known that some guitar stores have even banned their music from being played inside!
+While their music may be rooted in the blues, they broke the mold by combining it with other genres like hard rock and heavy metal.

 Their songs are huge hits, making them an ever-present staple in karaoke.
 That’s why we’ve compiled a list of Led Zeppelin songs that you can belt out during karaoke.
 Whether you’re a fan of the band or simply looking for new songs to sing, take your pick and have fun singing it!